marcelofern/marcelofern.github.io/posts/management/thoughts-on-management/index.md

 This didn't make my work easier, though.
 There are many ways to facilitate progress, and some situations are harder than others.

-The easiest kinds of facilitation come from technical problems posed by the product being developed.
+Technical facilitation is usually straight forward.
 For example, the product manager asks for a feature but the details aren't clear enough for a developer to jump on the task.
 You pop a meeting with the client and the P.M.
 Together you clear up requirements so that a developer is not stuck with vague requirements and lack of direction.

 The goal isn't to detail the design for the solution (the developer will do that).
-Instead, try to make sure requirements are understood and there is a definition of what "done" means in the context of that task.
+Instead, the goal is to make sure requirements are understood and there is a definition of what "done" means for that task.

-These kinds of facilitations aren't hard.
-They only take time and organising.
+Technical facilitation only takes time and organising.
 I.e., getting the relevant people together and taking the time to write up the details of what was discussed and agreed.

 My experience as a developer helped greatly in these areas.
 I was already used to going to client meetings and explaining what was possible versus what was not possible.
-I also frequently helped clients with estimations backed up by knowledge of the tech and current architecture of the project.
+I also frequently helped clients with estimations backed up by my knowledge of the tech and current architecture of the project.

-The hardest kinds of facilitation happen when a team member is having a hard time either because of either external factors or conflicts between colleagues.
+The hard type of facilitation is the human one.
+For example, when a team member is having a hard time because of external factors or conflicts between colleagues.
 This is the real human-factor part of the job.
 I have little experience on this.

 These situations take a lot of time and energy to solve.
 Each situation of this type is different and facilitation might have to be defined on a case-by-case